-The Mount Hotham Alpine Resort Management Board consists of seven members, appointed on a skills basis.
+The Mount Hotham Alpine Resort Management Board consists of six members, appointed on a skills basis.
 The role of the Board is to manage the operational and business aspects of Mount Hotham.

 The inaugural Board officially took over control of the resort as of April 30, 1998.
 Prior to this all Alpine Resorts were managed collectively under the jurisdiction of The Alpine Resorts Commission.

-Board members have a term of up to 3 years and in October 2011, three Board positions were reappointed by the Minister for Environment and Climate Change.
+Board members have a term of up to 3 years and in June 2013, five Board positions were reappointed by the Minister for Environment and Climate Change.

 Ron was the principal planner at Aurecon (Melbourne), leading one of the largest planning teams in Victoria until he retired in December 2009.
 He has over 30 years tourism and planning experience in Government and private organisations and has undertaken key consultant projects for State and Local Government authorities and the private sector.
 He was Chair of the South East Water Environment Advisory Committee from 2004 to 2009 and has been skiing at Mt Hotham for the past 30 years.
 Ron is a member of Asgaard Ski Club and has a strong connection to the mountain.